Buffalo City Living, LLC Rental Property Management Procedures

 - Applicable Sales and Use Taxes

 - Please note that our company has unlimited access to some highly effective internet advertising channels, including the Multiple Listing Service, Trulia, Zillow, Craigslist, Hotpads, and Apartments.com.
-If you have vacant units for rent, your rentals will be listed and advertised by Christopher Mekker, Licensed Associate Real Estate Broker.
+If you have vacant units for rent, your rentals will be listed by a NY Licensed Real Estate Professional at Buffalo City Living, LLC.

 Property Manager’s Requirements

 Properties *MUST meet the following requirements for Buffalo City Living, LLC (“BCL”) to sign or maintain a Property Management Agreement with any Owner:

 - Properties must be in compliance with municipal building codes and meet minimum housing quality standards as published by the US Department of Housing and Urban Development (“HUD”) online at www.hud.gov.
 If properties are not up to code and/or they do not meet HUD housing quality standards, the owner must provide BCL with adequate funds to perform the required repairs and/or improvements.

 - Owner must provide BCL with a copy of keys to every lock at their properties.
 If BCL is not provided with a key to any lock at a property, the Owner must provide BCL with adequate funds to perform lock changes.